Chinese Verbs – Ask | 问 Wen and Using Indirect Questions / Reported Speech in Mandarin

 Wǒ néng wèn nǐ…?

-I would like to ask you some opinions.
+I would like to ask you for some opinions.
 Do you think that…?

 Wǒ xiǎng wèn nǐ yī xiē yì jiàn.
 Nǐ jué dé…?